Brownian motion on stable looptrees: Background on Stable Trees and Looptrees

 We will work mainly with the Lukasiewicz path $(W^{T}_m)_{0 \leq m \leq n}$ in this paper.
 It is not too hard to see that $W^{T}_m \geq 0$ for all $0 \leq m \leq n-1$, and $W^T_n = -1$.
 Moreover, the height function can be defined as a function of the Lukasiewicz path (see \cite[Equation (1)]{LeGDuqMono}) by setting

-\subsection{Stable Trees}
+\subsection{Stable trees}

 We now introduce stable trees.
-These are closely related to stable looptrees, and we will later use various decomposition results for stable trees to prove the volume bounds of Theorems \ref{thm:main global} and \ref{thm:main local}.

-Stable trees were introduced by Le Gall and Le Jan in \cite{LeGLeJanExploration} and Duquesne and Le Gall in \cite{LeGDuqMono,DuqLeGPFALT}.
+These are closely related to stable looptrees, and were introduced by Le Gall and Le Jan in \cite{LeGLeJanExploration} then further developed by Duquesne and Le Gall in \cite{LeGDuqMono,DuqLeGPFALT}.
 For $\alpha \in (1,2)$ we define the stable tree $\Ta$ from a spectrally positive $\alpha$-stable \Levy excursion, which plays the role of the Lukasiewicz path introduced above.
-Given such an excursion $\X$, we define the height function $\HH$ to be the continuous modification of the process satisfying
+By analogy with (\ref{eqn:height Luk def}), given such an excursion $\X$, we define the height function $\HH$ to be the continuous modification of the process satisfying